gnosisguild/zodiac-module-reality/README.md

   - Ether: https://github.com/realitio/realitio-contracts/blob/master/truffle/contracts/Realitio.sol
   - ERC20: https://github.com/realitio/realitio-contracts/blob/master/truffle/contracts/RealitioERC20.sol

+### Failed transactions

+It is required that the transactions from a proposal are successful (should not internally revert for any reason).
+If any of the transactions of a proposal fail it will not be possible to continue with the execution of the following transactions.
+This is to prevent subsequent transactions being executed in a scenario where earlier transactions failed due to the gas limit being too low or due to other errors.

+Transactions that failed will *not* be marked as executed and therefore can be executed at any later point in time.
+This is a potential risk and therefore it is recommended to either set an answer expiration time or invalidate the proposal (e.g. via another proposal).

+### Answer expiration

+The module can be configured so that positive answers will expire after a certain time.
+This can be done by calling `setAnswerExpiration` with a time duration in seconds.
+If the transactions related to the proposal are not executed before the answer expires, it will not be possible to execute them.
+This is useful in the case of transactions that revert and therefore cannot be executed, to prevent that they are unexpectedly executed in the future.
+Negative answers (no or invalid) cannot expire.

+Note: If the expiration time is set to `0` answers will never expire.
+This also means answers that expired before will become available again.
+To prevent this, it is recommended to call `markProposalWithExpiredAnswerAsInvalid` immediately after any proposal expires (or on all outstanding expired answers prior to setting the expiration date to `0`), this will mark a proposal with an expired answer as invalid.
+This method can be called by anyone.

 ### EIP-712 details

 [EIP-712](https://github.com/Ethereum/EIPs/blob/master/EIPS/eip-712.md) is used to generate the hashes for the transactions to be executed.
 The following EIP-712 domain and types are used.